 Applications for admission from prospective students whose degrees are from institutions that are not regionally accredited may request consideration for conditional acceptance.
-This conditional acceptance will be based on review of the completed admissions application (including all supporting documents such as church endorsement, transcripts, and references) by the dean of the school or the registrar office offering the degree program to which the prospect is applying.
-Students who are conditionally accepted may enroll for no more that twelve hours and must achieve a GPA of 2.00 during their first term.
+This conditional acceptance will be based on review of the completed admissions application (including all supporting documents such as church endorsement, transcripts, and references) by the dean of the school offering the degree program to which the prospect is applying.
+Students who are conditionally accepted may enroll for no more than twelve hours and must achieve a GPA of 2.00 during their first term.